Ortlund-Laboratory/DMS_IgG1Fc/README.md

 ## Deposited Data

-Relevant input/output data are deposited in the **deposted data** subfolder.
+Relevant input/output data are deposited in the [Deposited_Data](https://github.com/Ortlund-Laboratory/DMS_IgG1Fc/tree/main/Deposited_Data) subfolder.
 Large sequencing files which cannot be maintained on GitHub are provided in external databases, and links are provided.
 Between these and the example workflows, users should be able to recreate our results.
 Should issues arise, please contact adkeith@emory.edu or eortlun@emory.edu.